meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-24-decision-trees.md

 {% include figure.html url="/assets/images/decision_trees/dec_tree_ex_simple.png" caption="Highly-simplistic decision tree example." height="280px" %}

+We've all been exposed to tree diagrams before, since they are used widely as a tool for representing potentially complex, decision-like processes.

+{% include figure_link.html url="https://static01.nyt.com/images/2008/04/16/us/0416-nat-subOBAMA.jpg" href="https://www.nytimes.com/" caption="Image source: nytimes.com" width="75%" %}

-In this notebook, we'll see how we can use _tree-based methods_ for regression and classification, by applying it to problems similar to those we've previously used linear methods to solve.
-As with other models, decision trees are just another way of _stratifying_ or _segmenting_ a given predictor space into 'meaningful' (_hopefully_) groups.
+In this article, we'll see how we can use _tree-based methods_ for regression and classification, by applying it to problems similar to those we've previously used linear methods to solve.
+> As with other models, decision trees are just another way of _stratifying_ or _segmenting_ a given predictor space into 'meaningful' (_hopefully_) groups.

 <a id='why'></a>